Learn how code quality testing of pipelines works and how it can improve the quality of your deployments.

 For example, if a 70/30 split is used, and there are 10 assets uploaded per minute, 7 images and 3 documents will be uploaded per minute.

-Cloud Manager will create a folder on the author instance using the username and password as setup by the CSE in the Onboarding Requirements section.
+Cloud Manager will create a folder on the author instance using the username and password as setup by the CSE.
 Assets are then uploaded to the folder using an open-source library.
 The tests run by the Assets testing step are written using an open source library.
 Both processing time for each asset as well as various system-level metrics are measured across the 30-minute testing duration.
 This feature can upload both images and PDF documents.

 A number of metrics are available in the Performance Test dialog